 She guest lectures at the University of Westminster, specialising in media economy, history of the internet, and hackerculture.

 Manisha has worked as an activist for women’s rights and press freedom in India.
-In 2015, she was core producer of Hysteria, one of the first national feminist conventions in India.
+In 2015, she was appointed director of Hysteria, one of the first national feminist conventions in India.
 The promo video she co-created was listed in 50 Best Films About Women on Films for Action.
 She has exhibited at the international Feminist Art Conference in Toronto, and been interviewed by Asian Age, Guerrilla Feminism, The Telegraph (India), The Times of India.

 Manisha has been a counsellor for survivors of domestic violence, and advised human rights defenders and journalists on information security at events like Mozilla Festival.
 She has also chaired events at Amnesty International on press freedom with Stephen Dunbar Johnson, President International of the New York Times Company, as well as spoken on panels by Hollaback on countering sexual harassment post #Metoo.